PagerDuty/incident-response-docs/docs/training/incident_commander.md

     * If problems persist, begin again from the size-up step.

 ## Deputy
-The deputy for an incident is generally the backup Incident Commander.
+The Deputy for an incident is generally the backup Incident Commander.
 However, as an Incident Commander, you may appoint one or more Deputies.
 Note that Deputy Incident Commanders must be as qualified as the Incident Commander, and that if a Deputy is assigned, he or she must be fully qualified to assume the Incident Commander’s position if required.

 ## Communication Responsibilities
 Sharing information during an incident is a critical process.
 As an Incident Commander (or Deputy), you should be prepared to brief others as necessary.
 You will also be required to communicate your intentions and decisions clearly so that there is no ambiguity in your commands.